-Executive Incentive Compensation Plan ("EIC Plan")
+EXECUTIVE INCENTIVE COMPENSATION PLAN ("EIC PLAN")

 The EIC plan provides the opportunity for executive officers to earn both annual and long-term incentives in addition to their base salaries.
-The Committee believes that having as much or more than 50% of an executive officer's total compensation at risk fosters achievement of the Company's short-term and long-term financial performance goals.
+The Committee believes that having as much as or more than 50% of an executive officer's total compensation at risk fosters achievement of the Company's short-term and long-term financial performance goals.

-Annual Incentives: The Compensation Committee each year establishes annual financial goals which relate to one or more indicators of corporate financial performance and targets amounts as a specified percentage of the executive officer's salary.
-For 1997, such percentages ranged from 35% to 50% of base salary.
-Incentive awards are paid to participating executives under the EIC Plan only when the established financial goals are achieved.
+ANNUAL INCENTIVES: The Compensation Committee each year establishes annual financial goals which relate to one or more indicators of corporate financial performance and targets amounts as a specified percentage of the executive officer's salary.
+For 1998, such percentages ranged from 35% to 50% of base salary.
+Incentive awards, which are made in cash, are paid to participating executives under the EIC Plan only when the established financial goals are achieved.
 Depending on the extent to which corporate goals are achieved, an executive officer may be entitled to receive from zero up to 150% of such targeted award.

-For 1997, the annual incentive award opportunity was contingent upon attaining an established level of revenues and net profit after tax.
-These goals were achieved at approximately the 100% level in 1997.
-Payouts relating to annual incentives under the EIC Plan are made in cash.
-Annual incentive payments are reflected in the Summary Compensation Table under the column entitled "Bonus".
+For 1998, the annual incentive award opportunity was contingent upon attaining an established level of net profit after tax.
+This goal was not achieved during 1998 and no incentive compensation was earned.
+Annual incentive payments and any special incentive payments are reflected in the Summary Compensation Table under the column entitled "Bonus."

-Long-Term Incentives: Long-term incentives consist of stock options.
+LONG-TERM INCENTIVES: Long-term incentives consist of stock options.
 The number of stock options granted is determined by the recipient's position and amount of options currently held, and is intended to recognize different levels of responsibility.
-The Compensation Committee granted Johnny Humphreys options to purchase a total of 70,000 shares of Common Stock in 1997.
-These are the first option grants Mr. Humphreys has received from the Company.
-Previously Mr. Humphreys had the option to purchase stock through a Stock Purchase Agreement which has since expired.
-All options are granted with an option exercise price equal to the fair market value of the Company's Common Stock on the date of grant.
+All options are granted with an option exercise price equal to the fair market value of the Company's common stock on the date of grant.
 This closely links a significant portion of executive compensation to benefits produced for all shareholders.
+The Compensation Committee approved normal stock option grants for key employees, including executive officers, based on the above criteria during its regular meeting in May 1998.
+These options are shown in the "Option Grants in 1998" table in this Proxy.